 What Are Lupini Beans and Why Haven’t You Heard of Them?!

-Lupini beans are legumes that are popular throughout the Mediterranean, and are commonly eaten pickled or as a snack.
+Lupini beans are legumes that are popular throughout the Mediterranean, and are commonly eaten pickled or as a healthy snack.

 Also called lupins, they’re sometimes used as a meat substitute because of their abundant amino acid profile, which is comparable to soy, making lupini beans an excellent source of protein.